Language selection

 Thompson-Shuswap watersheds

-We have partnered with the Thompson Shuswap Salmon Collaborative (TSSC).
-This is a technical planning partnership between DFO, the BC Ministry of Water Land and Resource Stewardship and the Secwepemc Fisheries Commission.
-The TSSC will guide IPSE in the Thompson-Shuswap planning area with participation and collaboration from other partners and stakeholders.
+Through IPSE, we have partnered with the Thompson Shuswap Salmon Collaborative (TSSC), a technical planning partnership we are participating in with the BC Ministry of Water Land and Resource Stewardship and the Secwépemc Fisheries Commission.
+The TSSC is co-developing the Thompson-Shuswap Salmon Ecosystem Action Plan (‘the Plan’) in collaboration with Secwépemc communities and stakeholders.

-The first Thompson-Shuswap IPSE workshop was held in Kamloops, BC on March 9th, 2023.
-This was the first of a series of planned workshops aimed at shaping a collaborative planning process and providing insight into the actions needed to support salmon and their habitats.
-Participants included First Nations and Indigenous Organizations, local government, academics and consultants, non-government organizations, the BC Ministry of Water, Land and Resource Stewardship, and Fisheries and Oceans Canada.
+The TSSC has hosted a series of workshops and online information sessions to shape the collaborative planning process and provide insight into the actions needed to support salmon and their habitats.
+Over 40 participants have attended each event, including First Nations and Indigenous organizations, local government, academics and consultants, non-government organizations, and the BC Ministry of Water, Land and Resource Stewardship.

 Nicola watershed